-Half Cut Tea, the production company founded by Academy graduates Matt Glass (Photography ’12) and Jordan Wayne Long (Photography ’11), travels the country looking for artists and tells their stories through short documentary films.
+Half Cut Tea, the production company founded by Academy graduates Matt Glass (Photography ’12) and Jordan Wayne Long (Photography ’11), traveled the country looking for artists and told their stories through short documentary films.
 Find out what our graduates have gone on to do after art school, and how Cranbrook influenced them along the way.
-We will be adding new videos every few weeks.
-Check back often.
-And to see Half Cut Tea’s full seasons of documentaries, click here.
+To see Half Cut Tea’s full seasons of documentaries, click here.

 Donald Lipski (Ceramics ‘73)

 Donald Lipski gained international attention with his 1979 installation “Gathering Dust,” a collection of thousands of tiny sculptures pinned to the walls of the Museum of Modern Art in New York City.
 In recent years, he has created many prominent and compelling public sculptures that have become overwhelmingly popular and also garnered critical acclaim.
 They include “Sirshasana” at the Grand Central Terminal in New York, “F.I.S.H.” at the San Antonio River Walk in Texas and “The Yearling,” a 20-foot-tall steel chair standing outside the Denver Public Library.
 More than 20 additional sculptures are located throughout the United States.

 Lipski’s installation works include “The Bells,” at the Contemporary Arts Center in Cincinnati, “The Starry Night,” at Capp Street Project in San Francisco, “Pieces of String Too Short to Save,” in the Grand Lobby of The Brooklyn Museum and “The Cauldron” at the Parrish Art Museum in Southampton, New York.